Wrishi/spacetrips/README.md

 * Access the search page at http://localhost:3005

 ## Testing instructions
-All tests were written with React Testing Library
+All tests were written with Cypress.
+They were tested for 3 browsers: Chromium, Firefox and Electron
 * To view test results
 ```sh
 npm test
 ```
+* From the first screen select *Component Testing*
+* Choose browser and click on *Start Component Testing in <Chosen Browser>*
+* Under *Component specs* click *App.cy.js*

 ## Checklist